Irish Americans: Methodists

 Irish immigrants were the first immigrant group to America to build and organize Methodist churches.
 Many of the early Irish immigrants who did so came from a German-Irish background.
 Barbara Heck, an Irish woman of German descent from County Limerick, Ireland, immigrated to America in 1760, with her husband, Paul.
 She is often considered to be the "Mother of American Methodism."
 Heck guided and mentored her cousin, Philip Embury, who was also an "Irish Palatine" immigrant.
 Heck and Embury constructed the John Street Methodist Church, which today is usually recognized as the oldest Methodist Church in the United States.
 However, another church constructed by prominent Irish Methodist immigrant, Robert Strawbridge, may have preceded the John Street Methodist Church.

+Irish Jews

+While most Irish Americans are from Christian religious backgrounds, some are Irish Jews.
+A 1927 news article published by The American Hebrew reported that New York City was home to 1,000 Irish American Jews and that several thousand more lived elsewhere in the United States.
+In the same year, an organization formed in Brooklyn called "The Irish Jews of America" and planned to establish an Irish-American synagogue.

+In 1969, an organization of Irish American Jews in New York City called the "Loyal Yiddish Sons of Erin" celebrated when Purim and St. Patrick's Day fell on the same date.
+Members of the group also celebrated Erev St. Patrick's Day Banquet each year, serving corned beef, green bagels, and green matzo balls.